NathalieFeiner/NigriventrisSyndrome_2023/README.md

 This includes the code used for the following manuscript:

-**Adaptive introgression reveals the genetic basis of a sexually selected phenotype in wall lizards**
+**Adaptive introgression reveals the genetic basis of a sexually selected syndrome in wall lizards**

 Nathalie Feiner, Weizhao Yang, Ignas Bunikis, Geoffrey M While & Tobias Uller